A Comprehensive Overview of the IB Programme

 Earning the IB Diploma is a significant accomplishment that boosts confidence and resilience.

-IB Programme: The Challenges
+IB Challenges to Consider

 Demanding Workload